rayendito/rayendito.github.io/src/pages/posts/dlm_ablation.md

 ![alt text](/dlm_ablation/res_val.png "Loss heatmap of models tested on different validation schemes")

 We see a more substantial decrease in validation loss (relative to default) when we test these models to demask $0.15 -0.5$ tokens in a given sentence.
-Surprisingly, $w=0.25$ and $w=0.5$ outperforms the $w=0.15$ model at the $0.15$ validation scheme, suggesting models trained at $w=0.25$ and $w=0.5$ is good at generalizing to demask smaller amount of tokens than it was specifically trained on.
+Surprisingly, $w=0.25$ and $w=0.5$ outperforms the $w=0.15$ model at the $0.15$ validation scheme, suggesting models trained at $w=0.25$ and $w=0.5$ is good at generalizing to demask smaller amount of tokens, even better than models that was specifically trained to demask smaller amounts.
 However, in our experiments, this phenomenon does not hold beyond $w=0.5$. training to demask more tokens as in $w=0.75$ and $w=0.95$ yields worse validation loss performance, suggesting that there is a diminishing return of the number of tokens to be demasked during training.

 ## variating $\kappa$ experiments
 ![alt text](/dlm_ablation/res_kappa.png "Validation loss of $w=0.5$ model with several different $\kappa$ to control variance of masking distribution")